Andreas Ottl: Hertha BSC

 On 21 May 2011, Andreas Ottl became the fourth new signing for Hertha BSC after he signed a three-year contract with the club on a free transfer following his released by Bayern Munich.
 He had been a Bayern Munich player for 15 years before joining Hertha BSC on 1 July.
 Ottl scored on his Hertha BSC debut in the 4–0 win over ZFC Meuselwitz on 31 July 2011 in the DFB-Pokal.
 On 6 August 2011, Ottl made his league debut for the club in a 1–1 draw against Nürnberg.
 On 11 February 2012, Ottl received a straight red card in a 5–0 loss against Stuttgart.

 On 16 October 2011, Ottl returned for the first time with Hertha back to his old club Bayern Munich which turned out to be a quite bitter reunion for Ottl; the Berlin club lost 0–4.
 Prior to the game, Ottl and two other members of Hertha (Christian Lell and Thomas Kraft) were honored with a bouquet of flowers by the Bayern staff and the fans were chanting pro Ottl throughout the game.

 He was released on 6 June 2012, along with several other players, after the club was relegated from the Bundesliga.
 He finished his only season at Hertha with 26 Bundesliga appearances and a goal in three German Cup appearances.

 FC Augsburg

 On 9 July 2012, Ottl signed for FC Augsburg on a two-year deal.
 Ottl made 16 appearances during the 2012–13 season; failing to score a goal.
 The limited number of appearances was partially due to an injury he picked up against Bayern Munich.
 Ottl failed to make any appearances during the 2013–14 season despite being fit.
 Ottl's contract expired without any extension.

-New club
+Late career

-Ottl stated he wanted to play for a team outside of Germany because the Bundesliga "no longer interests him."
+Ottl stated he wanted to play for a team outside of Germany, because the Bundesliga "no longer interests him."
 He had several offers and was in negotiations with two European clubs from outside Germany.
 He was still without a contract when the January 2016 transfer window closed.